jasmine/jasmine_junitxml_formatter/README.md

 ## Usage

-Now when you run `rake jasmine:ci` a JUnit compatible XML file will be written
+- In rails, simply `run rake jasmine:ci`, tests should generate a JUnit XML file
+- Outside of rails, you may need to add `require 'jasmine_junitxml_formatter'` to your Rakefile after jasmine is required.

 ## Contributing